-Findings: The findings of the study have revealed that the inabilities of Nigeria state to appreciate the dividends of democracy is chiefly attributed to unholy democratic characters exhibited by big party stalwarts while selecting candidates to contest vacant political positions in the country.
-This implies that party chieftains play swift roles in emergency of candidate for political position, occasion where each tries as much as possible to impose candidate.
+The findings of the study revealed that the inabilities of the Nigeria state to appreciate the dividends of democracy is chiefly attributed to unholy democratic characters exhibited by big party stalwarts while selecting candidates to contest vacant political positions in the country.
+This implies that party chieftains play swift roles in the emergency of candidate for political position an occasion where each tries as much as possible to impose a candidate.
 There is high dissatisfaction within elites who could not succeed in their tactics but resort to defection to other political parties.
-Also, the civic and political rights of citizens are undermined as they find it extremely difficult to clinch party platform without godfather.